cjy-2001/song-recommender/proposal.md

 ## Division of Labor:
 - Jiayi Chen:
   1. Data Preprocessing: Cleansing and standardizing data for the recommendation engine.
-  2. Algorithm Development: Implementing and tuning the collaborative and content-based filtering algorithms.
+  2. Algorithm Development: Implementing and tuning the content-based filtering algorithms.
+  3. Usser interface implementation: Developing the command-line application for user interaction.

 - Harper Qi:
   1. Rule-Based Logic Implementation: Developing the rule-based recommendation logic.
-  2. Testing
-  3. Explanation
+  2. Testing: Conducting thorough testing of the recommendation system to ensure accuracy and reliability.
+  3. Explanation: Designing and implementing the explanation component, providing clear and informative justifications for each recommendation.

 ## Explainability:
 The system will provide explanations for each song recommendation, highlighting shared attributes with liked songs (content-based), similarities with other users' preferences (collaborative filtering), or satisfied rules/conditions (rule-based).

-## Technical Specifications:
-- Developed in Python using Streamlit for the interactive web application.
-- An annotated bibliography covering recommendation methodologies, music domain applications, and user interaction studies will be included.
-- The system will be modular, extensible, and designed to run in the designated environment with proper documentation.

 ## Annotated Bibliography:
 - K. V, S. B, U. M and V. R, "Machine Learning Model Based System Design For Music Recommendation," 2023 International Conference on System, Computation, Automation and Networking (ICSCAN), PUDUCHERRY, India, 2023, pp. 1-5, doi: 10.1109/ICSCAN58655.2023.10394917.